 What we didn’t know?
 My dad had been a sperm donor nearly 35 years prior while in med school.
 My parents were dating at the time, so my mom knew, and somewhere in the back of their heads, I guess considered that one day “bio kids” may be out there.
 But considering this was done back in the early 80s, the idea of technology, social media, and DNA kits like 23andMe or Ancestry.com were unheard of.

-Fast forward to yesterday, and I mean yesterday, the latest “newly found sibling” or “bio sibs” (that’s what all us kiddos call each other) surfaced.
-And just to tally it all up, I have 2 brothers from my parents, so that equals 3 siblings.
-Last year we found an additional brother and four sisters.
-With last nights wonderful surprise, there are now 4 brothers and 5 sisters and we are all Aunts and Uncles to four delicious little nieces, all under the age of 6.
+Fast forward to yesterday, and I mean yesterday, the latest “newly found sibling” or “bio sib” (that’s what all us kiddos call each other) surfaced.
+And just to tally it all up, I now have 4 brothers and 4 sisters (and 3 adorable, sweet, and smart neices).

 To date, half of us have all met in person.
 By the end of summer, I will have met all in person.
 How cool is that?
 In fact, during my family’s annual 4th of July trip to Zion National Park, most of the newly found sibs are trekking out there for us all to spend the week together.
 Although not everyone can make it, it’s pretty spectacular that most can.
 Talk about a family reunion!!